Logarithmic Donaldson-Thomas theory: Flavours of tropicalization

 Since $X$ is proper, this morphism extends to the valuation ring

 Let $x$ be the image of the closed point.
-The locally closed stratum of $D$ containing $x$ is the intersection of a (possibly empty) subset of irreducible $D_{i_1},\ldots, D_{i_r}$.
-The associated equations generate the stalk of the characteristic sheaf $\NN^r$.
-For each element $\overline f \in \NN^r$, we may lift it to a function $f$, pull back to $\spec R$ along the map above, and compose with the valuation.
-Since any two such lifts differ by a unit, this gives rise to an element For any \textit{valued} field $K$, we have a well-defined morphism
+The smallest closed stratum of $D$ containing $x$ is the intersection of a (possibly empty) subset of irreducible divisor components $D_{i_1},\ldots, D_{i_r}$.
+The associated equations generate the stalk of the characteristic sheaf at the point $x$, which is abstractly isomorphic to $\NN^r$.
+For each element $\overline f \in \NN^r$, we may lift it to a function $f$ on $X$ in a neighborhood of the point $x$, pull back to $\spec R$ along the map above, and compose with the valuation on $R$.
+The ratio of two such lifts is a unit, so this gives rise to a well-defined element